All posts

 A U.S. tax residency certificate, also known as a certificate of tax residence, is an essential document for taxpayers seeking treaty benefits or reduced foreign withholding.
 Understanding how Form 6166 is issued, why it is required, and how to request it through Form 8802 can help avoid delays and ensure compliance with international tax requirements.

-Taxpayers who are ready to begin the application process can prepare Form 8802 online.
+Taxpayers who are ready to begin the process can begin the U.S. tax residency certificate application online.